Skip to content

 Last task

-Tasks can be marked (and unmarked) as completed by clicking the
+Tasks are marked (and unmarked) as completed by clicking the checkboxes on the left.

-which you can use to control the layout of your text and to visually separate
+Zulip supports Markdown formatting for paragraphs and visual section breaks, which you can use to control the layout of your text and to visually separate different sections of content.

 One blank space for a new paragraph